spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 ## Configure backend

-At this point you'll probably know whether you want to create a [Terraform](creating-a-stack.md#terraform), [CloudFormation](../../vendors/cloudformation/README.md), [Pulumi](creating-a-stack.md#pulumi), or [Kubernetes](../../vendors/kubernetes/README.md) stack.
+At this point you'll probably know whether you want to create a [Terraform](creating-a-stack.md#terraform), [AWS CloudFormation](../../vendors/cloudformation/README.md), [Pulumi](creating-a-stack.md#pulumi), or [Kubernetes](../../vendors/kubernetes/README.md) stack.
 Each of the supported vendors has some settings that are specific to it, and the backend configuration step is where you can define them.

 ### Terraform